 नर्मदा सरितां श्रेष्ठा, महादेवस्य वल्लभा ||

-(In all three worlds, she is hailed as a pure and taintless river, greatest among rivers and very dear to Mahadeva.)
+(In all three worlds, she is hailed as a pure and taintless one, greatest among rivers and very dear to Mahadeva.)

-Her flowing form is only her outer appearance just as an idol represents a divine characteristic of which the idol is only an outer form.
-But in essence Narmada is said to be Mother Goddess (Devi) herself and is the presiding deity (Adhishthatri Devi) of the flowing waters (her outer form).
-All across the Narmadakhand, she is called Shiva-Putri (daughter of Shiva) and revered and worshipped as Mother-Goddess (Devi).
-The scriptures profess Narmada’s waters are imbued with the presence of Shiva and all who are blessed by Narmada get Shiva’s blessings as well.
+Her flowing form is only her outer appearance, just as an idol represents a divine characteristic of which the idol is only an outer form.
+But in essence Narmada is said to be Mother Goddess (Devi) herself and is the presiding deity (Adhishthatri Devi) of the flowing waters (her outer form.)
+All across the Narmadakhand, she is hailed as Shiva-Putri (daughter of Shiva) and revered and worshipped as Mother-Goddess.
+The scriptures profess that Narmada’s waters are imbued with the presence of Shiva and all who are blessed by Narmada get Shiva’s blessings as well.
 Even each ‘kankar’ (pebble) in Narmada has Lord Shiva in manifest form – ‘Har Kankar mein Shankar hai’ is a profoundly held belief in this region through the millennia.

 Narmada’s Glory and Majesty

-It has been a common saying among ascetics that one should do Tapasya on the banks of Narmada and breathe their last on the banks of the Ganga :
+It has been a common saying among ascetics that one should do Tapasya on the bank of Narmada and breathe their last on the bank of the Ganga :

 रेवातटे तपं कुर्यात्